UNGlobalPulse/UNGP-settlement-modelling/README.md

 pip install -e .
 ```

-**Note:** This repo uses the latest public version of JUNE.
-If you want to use the latest version of JUNE-Private, install this with:
+**Note:** This repo uses june v1.1.2 If you want to use the latest version of JUNE-Private, install this with:

 ```
 pip install git+https://github.com/IDAS-Durham/JUNE-private.git